fnovoselnik/StarsDetectionFPGA/README.md

-# StarsDetectionFPGA
+## StarsDetectionFPGA

-C# application - loading greyscale image and sending it over serial port to Nexys3 Spartan-6 FPGA.
+C# application - loading greyscale image and sending it over Serial port (UART) to Nexys3 Spartan-6 FPGA.
 After an image is processed, it receives coordinates of detected stars and marks detections on original image.

 Nexys3 Spartan-6 FPGA - runs image processing algorithm for stars detection on night sky image (written in C)